How about that? Is that better?

 By the way, for those who are interested, I have a regular newsletter called, "The Wake Up Call," in which I regularly talk about this and other topics.
 Sign up for free below:

-The Wake Up Call Newsletter Sign-up Form
+Sign up for the Wake Up Call Newsletter

 Many Initial Spiritual Awakening ExperiencesThere's no one way that people experience an awakening.
 The awakened state embraces all experiences and states of awareness.
 However, there are some common trends in awakening.
 For some, spiritual awakening is a sudden, penetrating moment where something is seen and realized.
 Sometimes there's a lot of energy to it, which is hallmark to what many people call a kundalini spiritual awakening.
 Sometimes, a spiritual awakening is a profound moment of clarity about something or some aspect of one's self.
 Sometimes, a spiritual awakening is a kind of collapse where someone finally lets go of something, and the truth is revealed.